Ali-Parandeh/Transfer_Learning_Image_Classifier/README.md

 A command line application that:

 - Lets users define their own classifier and hyperparameters, attach it to a Convolutional Neural Network, train it and save it to a checkpoint on any user-defined directory.
-- The users can also load other trained models (checpoints) to classify images of from large number of classes and see top K classes & predictions.
+- The users can also load other trained models (checkpoints) to classify images of from large number of classes and see top K classes & predictions.
 - Both training and prediction functions can be done on both the CPU or GPU as specified by the user.
 - I have also provided a pre-trained CNN that can classify images of flowers up to 102 categories up to 93.5% accuracy.